JP/EN

 Winter Term

-December: Caroling, Football game with graduates
+December: Caroling, Football Game with Graduates

 January: Okada Cup (football tournament)

-February: Farewell Party for April Students
+February: Farewell Party for April-entry Students

 【Note】

-①Above schedule is subject to change.
+(1) The above schedule is subject to change.